 The cyst can swell and drain on its own.
 The swelling and drainage can come and go.

 Your pilonidal cyst was drained with a small incision using local anesthesia.

 After the incision and drainage, gauze packing may be inserted into the opening.
-If so, it should be removed in 1 to 2 days.
-Antibiotics are not required in the treatment of a simple abscess, unless the infection is spreading into the skin around the wound.
+If so, it should be removed in 1 to 2 days, or as advised.
+Antibiotics may not be required to treat a simple abscess, unless the infection spreads into the skin around the wound.
 The wound will take about 1 to 2 weeks to heal depending on the size of the cyst.

 Pus may drain from the wound for the first few days.
 Cover the wound with a clean dry bandage.
 Change the bandage if it becomes soaked with blood or pus, or if it gets soiled with feces or urine.

 If gauze packing was placed inside the cyst cavity, you may be told to remove it yourself.
 You may do this in the shower.
 Once the packing is removed, you should wash the area carefully in the shower once a day.
 Do this until the skin opening has closed.
 It's OK to direct the shower spray directly into the opening if this is not too painful.